RLuckom/raphaelluckom.com/hugo_site/content/posts/the_cloud_is_just_a_server.md

 service.
 Google's cloud [does as well](https://cloud.google.com/storage/docs/hosting-static-website).
 So does [Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website), Microsoft's cloud.
-These services are _precisely_ comparable to the difficulty of putting a directory of static files behind an Apache or Nginx server[^9].
+These services are _precisely_ comparable to the difficulty of putting a directory of static files behind an Apache or Nginx server.
 And they are _cheap af_ (If you want to dispute this, as people sometimes do, be ready to cite real-world use cases and do some math with very small numbers).
 The type of person who finds Github Pages simple but an AWS bucket complex is a software writer who's already familiar with git, but isn't familiar with cloud orchestration tools.
 That's kind of a niche use-case--a non-software-writer would instead be drawn